 With more than \$145 billion (as of December 31, 2023) in assets under management, CBRE Investment Management (IM) is one of the leading investment platforms in global real assets.
 The growth opportunity in this business is enhanced by investors' growing appetite for investment alternatives, including real estate, that diversify their holdings and offer the potential for higher returns compared to traditional investment strategies.
 Much like other parts of our company, IM is diversified across many dimensions - investment strategies, sectors, geographies, risk profiles and execution formats.
-IM invests capital on behalf of pension funds, insurance companies, sovereign wealth funds, and other institutional investment categories include private direct real estate, private indirect real estate through third-party operators, listed real assets and private infrastructure.
+IM invests capital on behalf of pension funds, insurance companies, sovereign wealth funds, and other institutional investors in real estate, infrastructure, master limited partnerships and other assets.
+We often hold a co-investment in many of our investment funds and programs.
+Our primary investment categories include private direct real estate, private indirect real estate through third-party operators, listed real assets and private infrastructure.